Crossbeams bounded mpmc is genius (and heres why)

 So I ended up writing my own, calling it transbeam and looking at crossbeam’s source code to find what clever things it was doing, turns out it was quite a few.

-I will only be looking at the bounded MPMC channel in this article, though the unbounded one also does some clever things like block allocation (it’s a linked-list).
+I will only be looking at the bounded MPMC channel in this article, though the unbounded one also does some clever things like block allocation (it’s a linked-list) the core principles are the same.

 Okay but what is an MPMC